 It’s in such instances where a security deposit becomes useful, albeit to some extent.
 It acts as a safety net, ensuring you’re compensated for any loss your tenant might cause you including when a tenant owes rent and won’t pay.
 When a tenant owes rent they don’t want to pay, security deposits can also come in handy.

 Although a landlord has a right to ask their tenant for a security deposit, there are some rules they are responsible for abiding by as outlined by the Texas landlord-tenant law.
-The following are the highlights of the Texas security deposit laws.
+The following are the highlights of the Texas security deposit laws and Texas property code.

 Maximum Security Deposit